dadaismee/vs_blog/src/blog/phd-draft/index.md

 <!-- ## Niche construction and game theory -->
 <!-- Traditional evolutionary theory often conceptualizes organisms as passive entities adapting to static environmental pressures.
 However, *Niche Construction Theory (NCT)* challenges this view by emphasizing the active role organisms play in modifying their own selective environments, thereby influencing their evolutionary trajectories.  -->

-@odling-smee2003 has defined niche construction as the process whereby organisms modify environmental states, thereby altering the selection pressures acting on themselves, their descendants and other species.
+To clarify, @odling-smee2003 has defined niche construction as the process whereby organisms modify environmental states, thereby altering the selection pressures acting on themselves, their descendants and other species.
 This process generates *ecological inheritance*, a form of non-genetic inheritance where descendants inherit not only genes but also modified environments.
 For example, beavers build dams that transform aquatic ecosystems, affecting not only their own survival but also that of many other species.
 Similarly, earthworms alter soil composition, influencing nutrient cycling and plant growth.
 These examples illustrate that organisms are not mere passive recipients of environmental pressures but *agents of environmental change*, creating feedback loops that shape evolutionary dynamics.

 @odling-smee2003 articulate several key components of niche construction:

-- **Environmental modification**: organisms alter abiotic and biotic aspects of their environment
+- *Environmental modification*: organisms alter abiotic and biotic aspects of their environment
-- **Selective feedback**: these modifications change selection pressures on the constructor and others
+- *Selective feedback*: these modifications change selection pressures on the constructor and others
-- **Ecological inheritance**: modified environments are transmitted across generations, influencing evolutionary trajectories
+- *Ecological inheritance*: modified environments are transmitted across generations, influencing evolutionary trajectories
-- **Evolutionary consequences**: niche construction can accelerate, decelerate, or redirect evolutionary change.
+- *Evolutionary consequences*: niche construction can accelerate, decelerate, or redirect evolutionary change.

 Humans exemplify niche constructors par excellence.
 Beyond altering physical environments through agriculture, architecture, and technology, humans construct *cognitive and cultural niches* just as those scrutinized by @sterelny2003.
 These include language, social institutions, and symbolic systems that create new domains of interaction and learning.
 Such constructed niches provide scaffolding for cognitive development and cultural transmission, effectively *co-evolving with human cognition*.